Prague, Vienna, and Budapest: Best Central Europe Itinerary for 7 Days

 I’ve been to all three cities at the very beginning of fall and to Vienna around Christmas.

-How long in Central Europe
+How Long to Spend in Central Europe

 A would recommend spending 7 days in Central Europe at a minimum.
 This is enough time to get in some sightseeing in Prague, Vienna, and Budapest.
 If you have more time, it’s easy to spend at least three days in each of the big cities, and a day here and there at smaller towns along the route.

-Should I go to Vienna or Prague or Budapest?
+Should I Go to Vienna or Prague or Budapest?

 There’s no easy way to pick just one of these cities, and everyone will have a different opinion on which is “best.”
 Vienna was my personal favorite because of all of the palaces and I’ve visited twice now, but I’d like to go back and spend more time in Prague and Budapest.
 If you only have time for one or two, I’d recommend evaluating the top things to do in each city and determining which ones appeal to you more.